mjkern/67272-Windows-Setup/instructions.md

             ```
             sudo apt update && sudo apt upgrade
             ```
+            Running this will take a while.
+You may be prompted about restarting services (such as ssh), this is fine.

     5) Nice work, now a few helpful things

         1) Entering `ls` will list everything in the working directory.
 Right